como-usar-mascaras-en-binario

 • Bit 2: Data received correctly.

-• Bit 3: Complete packet received.
+• Bit 3: Packet received complete.

 • And so on…

 These bits are known as Flags, or status indicators.
-They are specific bits in a register that indicate certain conditions or results after executing an instruction or operation.
+They are specific bits in a register that indicate certain conditions or results after executing an instruction or an operation.

-What are masks
+What are Masks

 A mask is a sequence of bits, where each bit acts as a selector or “switch” that activates or deactivates the corresponding position in the target data.

-Using masks
+Using Masks

-Getting Bits with masks
+Getting Bits with Masks

 For example, to extract a field of bits from a variable, we can create a mask with ones in the positions corresponding to the field we want to extract and zeros in the other positions.